ente-io/ente/docs/docs/photos/migration/from-google-photos/index.md

 8. Wait for Google to send you your data.

 9. Open [our desktop app](https://ente.io/download/desktop), click on "Upload", select "Google takeout" and pick the ZIP file you just downloaded.
+If you were provided with multiple ZIP files, you must extract **all** of the files, *including the JSON files*, into one folder and select "Folder" instead.

     ![Importing Google Takeout into Ente](google-takeout.png){width=400px}